Call-Up Probability Engine · Model v0.4 · How It Works

 Probability of an MLB appearance within 90 days

-Likely timing window (ECD Early / Mid / Late)
+Likely timing window (ECD Early, Mid, Late)

-Pathway driving the timing estimate
+The pathway driving the timing estimate

 Confidence tier for the date range